artidoro/qlora/README.md

 More details can be found at `eval/EVAL_README.md`.

-## Dataset for Guanaco
-You can find the dataset used to train Guanaco models on HF at [timdettmers/openassistant-guanaco](https://huggingface.co/datasets/timdettmers/openassistant-guanaco).

 ## Known Issues and Limitations
 Here a list of known issues and bugs.
 If your issue is not reported here, please open a new issue and describe the problem.

 1. 4-bit inference is slow.
 Currently, our 4-bit inference implementation is not yet integrated with the 4-bit matrix multiplication
-2. Resuming a LoRA training run with the Trainer currently runs on an error
+2. Resuming a LoRA training run with the Trainer currently not supported by HF.
 3. Currently, using `bnb_4bit_compute_type='fp16'` can lead to instabilities.
 For 7B LLaMA, only 80% of finetuning runs complete without error.
 We have solutions, but they are not integrated yet into bitsandbytes.
 4. Make sure that `tokenizer.bos_token_id = 1` to avoid generation issues.
+5. If you get an this [issue](https://github.com/artidoro/qlora/issues/82) ("illegal memory access") then you should use a newer HF LLaMA conversion or downgrade your PyTorch version.